pnewsam/pnewsam/README.md

 ### Tools

-I'm definitely best in frontend, but I'm always looking to expand my skills to other domains.
-Lately I've been spending a bit of time with Go and Python, and trying to learn more about devops.
+Frontend is primary interest, but I'm always looking to expand my skills to other domains.
+Lately I've been spending a bit of time with Go and Python, and learning more about devops.

 #### Primary Skills